What is cerebral palsy?

 As your child approaches the teen years and young adulthood, be aware of his or her changing needs.

-- Gradually prepare your child with CP for independent living.
+- Gradually prepare your child for independent living.
 Usually teens have learned to use their talents and strengths.
 But they may need extra help and encouragement to prepare for added expectations and responsibilities.

 Learn to change your routines as your child with CP grows and develops.
 For example, you may not be able to continue caring for a severely affected child who is growing tall and heavy.
 Try to plan ahead for the time when your grown child with CP is not under your care.
-For more information, see the Other Places to Get Help section of this topic.

 Preparing your child for adulthood takes careful planning.
 It also requires patience and resourcefulness on your part.
-Do not abandon your efforts because of frustrating setbacks or obstacles.

 - Encourage independent living skills.
 A time may come when you or other family members can no longer assist your child in all areas.